id-2/moonshine/moonshine/demo/README.md

 python3 moonshine/moonshine/demo/live_captions.py
 ```

-By default, this will run the demo with the Moonshine base ONNX model.
-The `--model_size` argument sets the model to use: supported arguments are `moonshine_base_onnx` and `moonshine_tiny_onnx`.
+By default, this will run the demo with the Moonshine Base model using the ONNX runtime.
+The optional `--model_name` argument sets the model to use: supported arguments are `moonshine/base` and `moonshine/tiny`.

 When running, speak in English language to the microphone and observe live captions in the terminal.
 Quit the demo with `Ctrl+C` to see a full printout of the captions.